 Cast iron cookware shares copper’s timelessness.
 This cookware gained popularity due to its ability to increase the iron content in the foods cooked in it.
 Simply put, for some people, the leaching of iron into meals is a plus.

 Others, however, may beg to differ.
-Leaching of iron into the food and the resultant increased levels of iron in the body could lead to organ failure.
+The leaching of iron into the food and the resultant increased levels of iron in the body could lead to organ failure.

 #4.
 Non-stick Pots and Pans